jagi/meteor-astronomy/README.md

 });
 ```

 As you can see, we defined the `addresses` relation which points to `Address` class.
-Now it will be possible to execute following code.
+Now it will be possible to execute the following code.

 ```js
 var user = Users.findOne();